List of Mi Pecado characters

-Mi Pecado is a Mexican telenovela that aired on El Canal de las Estrellas in 2009.
-Set in the fictional town of San Pedro in Chiapas, the program centers on two young adults, Lucrecia Córdoba Pedraza (Maite Perroni) and Julián Huerta Almada (Eugenio Siller), whose love is opposed by their families as the result of a tragic childhood accident that claimed the life of Lucrecia's brother, César.
-The novela follows the trials and tribulations that keep the young couple apart, as well as Lucrecia's less-than-warm relationship with her mother, Rosario (Daniela Castro), and the shattered relationship of childhood best friends Paulino Córdoba (Roberto Blandón), Rodolfo Huerta (Francisco Gattorno), and Gabino Roura (Sergio Goyri) that results from César's death and Rodolfo's adulterous wife, Justina Almada (Sabine Moussier).
+Mi pecado is a Mexican telenovela that aired on El Canal de las Estrellas in 2009.
+Set in the fictional town of San Pedro in Chiapas, the show centers on two young adults, Lucrecia Córdoba Pedraza (Maite Perroni) and Julián Huerta Almada (Eugenio Siller), whose love is opposed by their families as the result of a tragic childhood accident that claimed the life of Lucrecia's brother.
+The telenovela follows the trials and tribulations that keep the young couple apart, as well as Lucrecia's less-than-warm relationship with her mother, Rosario (Daniela Castro), and the shattered relationship of childhood best friends Paulino Córdoba (Roberto Blandón), Gabino Roura (Sergio Goyri), Rodolfo Huerta (Francisco Gattorno), and Matías Quroga (Salvador Sánchez) that results from César's death and Rodolfo's adulterous wife, Justina Almada (Sabine Moussier).
 The main cast consists of approximately twenty characters and is supplemented by several minor characters.